Ceasar/Encyclopedia/src/adler_1966.rst

 How to classify books
 --------------------------------------------------------------------------------

-One often can classify a book by studying its `front matter`_.
+One often can classify a book by studying its front matter: its title, subtitle, table of contents, and preface.
 This is preferable to classifying a book by reading it, since it is useful to know what kinds of book one is reading before reading.
 Be aware that front matter may be misleading, and that some books cannot be neatly classified, often because unskilled authors are unaware of distinctions.

-`Fine arts` and `liberal arts` can be distinguished by:

-1. Intention of the author (to please or to instruct)
-2. The satisfaction its afford readers

-..
-149

-Practical books can be identified by noticing "the art of", "how to", or the names of practical fields (such as  economics, ethics, and politics) in the title, identifying it as a manual, guidebook, oration, political speech, or moral treatise, identifying persuasive writing, noticing it tells you either what you `should` do or `how` to do it, and noticing frequent occurrence of such words as "should", "ought", "good", "bad", "ends", "means", "better", "worse", "right", and "wrong".

-`History`_ books can usually be identified by spotting "history" in the title or being informed by the front matter that a book is about the past. `Science`_ and `philosophy`_ books are harder to identify because they are easy to mistake for each other since both have titles that are the name of the subject matter that they deal with, both seek general truths, and both claim frequently claim the same subjects.
-Roughly though, if a `theoretical book`_ refers to things which lie outside the scope of your normal, routine, daily experience, it is scientific, otherwise it is philosophical, since science requires special observation for support which requires elaborate experiments, but philosophy needs only common observations ("armchair thinking").

 .. _rule 1.2: